ml-py/HackerRank_discussisons_solutions/README.md

 ## HackerRank 11 TriangleQuest2 123454321 ⠀ also called ⠀ 'Demlo numbers'.
+### This repo contains Python files analyzing the solutions from discussions for the specific contest on HackerRank.com

-Python files contains solutions from discusion for the specific contest.<br>  Often the solution is broken appart for small pieces ⠀so we get break points ⠀in need to give the idea of steps taken by code in order to achieve the final solution.<br> Solutions are mostly grouped by their ideas. <br> Solutions are grouped by ideas they represent. <br>  Files are written in a Jupyter notebook manner:
+### This repo contains analysis of solutions from discussions on HackerRank.com for the specific contest.

+Often the solution is broken appart for small pieces ⠀so we get break points ⠀in need to give the idea of steps taken by code in order to achieve the final solution.<br> Solutions are mostly grouped by their ideas. <br> Solutions are grouped by ideas they represent. <br>  Files are written in a Jupyter notebook manner:
 ``` python
 ''' Author of the solution ''',  ''' maybe some comment '''
 python_code doing sth: